Peninsula Township, Michigan: History

 In 1851, a post office was established in Grand Traverse, with W.R.
 Stone as first postmaster.
 This was the only official post office in the Grand Traverse Bay region, indeed the only one between Mackinaw City and Croton.
-In 1852, Rev. Dougherty decided to move his mission across the west bay along the Leelanau Peninsula to an existing Native American village at the site of modern Omena, thus establishing a "New Mission."
+In 1852, Rev. Dougherty decided to move his mission across the west bay along the Leelanau Peninsula to an existing Native American village at the site of modern Omena, thus establishing a "New Mission".
 The previous community was nicknamed as the "Old Mission" in the early 1850s.
-By the time of the civil war, the Presbyterian organization which funded Dougherty had financial difficulty, and missionary activities were discontinued.
+By the time of the Civil War, the Presbyterian organization which funded Dougherty had financial difficulty, and missionary activities were discontinued.
 Dougherty sold his land there in 1868.

 In 1852, the U.S. Postal Service, in consultation with Albert Tracy Lay, a founding father of Traverse City, decided to rename the post office at Grand Traverse to "Old Mission" and named the post office at the Boardman River from "Grand Traverse City" to "Traverse City", as the former was too long a name per post office guidelines.
+The name of Old Mission later was applied to the peninsula as a whole, which was previously referred to as the Grand Traverse Peninsula and the Ahgosa Peninsula.

 In 1853, Peninsula Township was organized as one of Grand Traverse County's first two townships, the other being Traverse Township (taking up all of mainland Grand Traverse County, excluding the Old Mission Peninsula).

 Beginning in the early 1940s, the Michigan State Highway Department (now MDOT) constructed Center Road to allow for easier access up the peninsula, with motorists previously having to remain on narrow and winding shoreline roads.
 Center Road is today the northernmost leg of state trunkline highway M-37.